 After about nine months of grappling with the severe impact of COVID-19, economies across the world are slowly reopening.
 While this is a much-welcomed change, the impact of COVID-19 wasn't just biological, it has had a significant effect on consumer behavior, consequently affecting both ecommerce and brick and mortar enterprises.
 So, now that things are slowly going back to what we are used to; what does this mean for businesses?
-Should you change your ecommerce strategy post-COVID-19?
+Should you change your ecommerce strategy post-COVID-19 to accommodate changing consumer behavior?
 Read on to find out.

 Here is the effect Covid-19 has had on consumers, and what the changes mean to businesses, especially ecommerce models: